tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Come up with small test cases.
   - Step through the code (not your algorithm!) with those sample input.
   - You should emulate a debugger when stepping through.
+- Analyze your code.
-- Analyze the time/space complexity.
+  - Give the time/space complexity.
+  - Explain trade-offs made in the code possibly in terms of time/space.

 ## General